baijian/fpc-projects/README.md

 fpc-demo
 ========

-a demo program writen using free pasca
+a demo program writen using free pasca using lazarus IDE